kjwoo31/UniAD_tiny_train/README.md

 - **`Paper Title Change`**: To avoid confusion with the "goal-point" navigation in Robotics, we change the title from "Goal-oriented" to "Planning-oriented" suggested by Reviewers.
 Thank you!

 - **`Planning Metric`**: Discussion [Ref: https://github.com/OpenDriveLab/UniAD/issues/29]: [Clarification](https://github.com/OpenDriveLab/UniAD/issues/29#issuecomment-1583070151) and [Notice](https://github.com/OpenDriveLab/UniAD/issues/29#issuecomment-1717594344) regarding open-loop planning results comparison.

-- **`2024/08/27`** New feature: Implementation for CARLA and closed-loop evaluation on CARLA Leaderboard 2.0 scenarios are available in [Bench2Drive](https://github.com/Thinklab-SJTU/Bench2Drive).

 - **`2023/08/03`** Bugfix [[Commit](https://github.com/OpenDriveLab/UniAD/commit/2e1380143d7af7c93bd67725a11d6960fa4347c6)]: Previously, the visualized planning results were in opposition on the x axis, compared to the ground truth.
 Now it's fixed.